Credit Suisse spying scandal hits ex-CEO Thiam's bonus

-ZURICH, March 25 (Reuters) - The surveillance scandal at Credit Suisse cost former Chief Executive Tidjane Thiam part of his bonus in 2019, when his overall compensation fell 15% to 10.7 million Swiss francs ($10.92 million), the Swiss bank’s annual report showed on Wednesday.
+ZURICH (Reuters) - The surveillance scandal at Credit Suisse (CSGN.S) cost former Chief Executive Tidjane Thiam part of his bonus in 2019, when his overall compensation fell 15% to 10.7 million Swiss francs ($10.92 million), the Swiss bank’s annual report showed on Wednesday.

 Thiam quit in February after the scandal over secret spying on senior executives hit the reputation of one of Europe’s largest banks and shocked Switzerland’s financial community.